 Cedar Park real estate is some of the most expensive in Texas, although Cedar Park house values don't compare to the most expensive real estate in the U.S.

-Cedar Park is a decidedly white-collar city, with fully 89.89% of the workforce employed in white-collar jobs, well above the national average.
+Cedar Park is a decidedly white-collar city, with fully 89.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cedar Park is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Cedar Park who work in management occupations (14.42%), sales jobs (13.27%), and office and administrative support (12.48%).
+There are especially a lot of people living in Cedar Park who work in management occupations (14.02%), office and administrative support (12.22%), and sales jobs (12.08%).

 Also of interest is that Cedar Park has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Cedar Park telecommute to their jobs.
-Overall, about 7.94% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.23% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Cedar Park in 2010 was $33,632, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $134,528 for a family of four.
-However, Cedar Park contains both very wealthy and poor people as well.
+The per capita income in Cedar Park in 2018 was $41,596, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $166,384 for a family of four.

-Cedar Park is a somewhat ethnically-diverse city.
+Cedar Park is an extremely ethnically-diverse city.
 The people who call Cedar Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar Park residents report their race to be White, followed by Asian.
 Cedar Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.01% of the city’s residents.
-Important ancestries of people in Cedar Park include Irish, English, French , and Italian.
+People of Hispanic or Latino origin account for 20.25% of the city’s residents.
+Important ancestries of people in Cedar Park include German, Irish, English, European, and Italian.

 The most common language spoken in Cedar Park is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Langs. of India.